cloudflare/cloudflare-docs/content/ssl/_partials/_http-cname-validation-process.md

 If you want to use a [Universal SSL certificate](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/), you will need to edit the `validation_method` [via the API](https://api.cloudflare.com/#ssl-verification-edit-ssl-certificate-pack-validation-method) and specify your chosen validation method.

-Alternatively, you could [order an advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/) via the dashboard or the API.
+Alternatively, you could [order an advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/#using-the-api) via the API.